Open Baking vs. Dutch Oven Baking Sourdough Bread

 5. Close the oven quickly to trap the steam.

-You will need: Lava rocks, stainless steel steam pan and an electric kettle
+You will need: Lava rocks, stainless steel steam pan and an electric kettle.
+Learn from my mistake, make sure you wash the lava rocks first!

 2. Ice Cube Method